-Valuation plays a key role in many areas of Financepublic and private offerings, mergers, and acquisitions, LBOs, intellectual capital, and portfolio management.
+Valuation plays a key role in many areas of Finance-public and private offerings, mergers, and acquisitions, LBOs, intellectual capital, and portfolio management.
 This course is about the valuation of real assets and capital expenditure decisions by corporations.
 Basic valuation tools, relative valuation models, and real option models are addressed.
-Every other year, (odd years).
+Odd years.

-BUS 618 Financial Statement Analysis (3) Prerequisite: BUS 615.
+BUS 618 Financial Statement Analysis (3)

 This course combines theoretical concepts underlying the presentation of financial statements with the practical techniques of financial analysis.
 Topics include accounting processes; examination of the components of the balance sheet, the income statement and the statement of cash flows; application of the various quantitative techniques of financial analysis, such as ratio interpretation and EPS evaluation; the meaning and significance of the auditor's opinion, and current SEC reporting regulations.
-Every other year, (even years).
+Even years.

 BUS 641 Buyer Behavior (3) This course focuses on the role of buyers in the marketing process.
 Buyer behavior in the consumer marketplace as well as the organizational buying process is examined.
 The study of buying behaviors enhances understanding of what marketing strategies are likely to be effective, how humans operate in the marketplace, and what kind of affective, cognitive, and social mechanisms enter into the purchasing decision.
 A sampling of specific topics addressed includes the role of attitudes, learning and memory, and lifestyles and culture in the buying decision.
-Every other year, (even years).
+Even years.